aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-name-service-connector.md

 ```

 ## Supported networks
-The `AnsConnector` component supports both mainnet and testnet.
+The `AptosNamesConnector` component supports both mainnet and testnet.
 To connect to the mainnet, set the network prop to "mainnet".
 To connect to the testnet, set the network prop to "testnet".

 ## Example
-The following example shows how to use the `AnsConnector` component in a React application:
+The following example shows how to use the `AptosNamesConnector` component in a React application:
 <last image>